 Jenelle created an entire online persona to carry out her crimes.
 It is fascinating to watch this persona unravel throughout the episode and see just how far one person could go to exact their idea of personal justice.

-If you want an episode that will give you nightmares for weeks afterward, try this one out.
+Try this one out if you want an episode that will give you nightmares for weeks afterward.

 This episode is also perfectly relevant to today’s online society, in which so many of us are connected 24/7 via the internet.

 And it also explores how malleable our identities can be on the internet and the dangers inherent to that.